BigdraCo1/Sui-overflow-x1/README.md

 - Modular architecture for easy expansion and testing

 The project also explores next steps in both software and hardware:
-- Integration of zkLogin for secure device authentication
 - Design a hardware solution that offers the same level of safety and integrity as the Sui blockchain.

 The Isopod framework is not just a teaching tool but a practical solution model for modern logistics and decentralized transparency.